― Norman Fischer,

-It's all about cultivating a quality of consciousness that is open and caring.
-It begins with learning to place our attention where we choose, then developing the habit of sustaining that attention, then expanding the range of that attention to include an awareness of a lot of stuff that usually operates subconsciously: sensations, feelings, emotions, even subtle thought systems and beliefs.
+With a mindful meditation practice, you can connect with and cultivate a quality of consciousness that is open and caring.
+The process begins with learning to place our attention where we choose.
+We then develop the habit of sustaining that attention.
+With Practice we can then expand the range of that attention to include an awareness of a lot of stuff that usually operates subconsciously: sensations, feelings, emotions, even subtle thought systems and beliefs.
 With Practice, you can actually see how it all operates.
 This is where real change is possible.

 So, if you're reading this and haven't begun to develop your own regular Practice, the ball is in your court.
 Why not let go off the habit of mucking ahead as you always have and start a new habit?